 PCB manufacturing requires the use of metals and chemicals classified as hazardous substances.
 Water used in the manufacturing process must be treated to remove metal particles and other contaminates before it can be discharged into the local sewer systems.
 We operate and maintain effluent water treatment systems and use approved testing procedures at our manufacturing facilities.
 There is no assurance, however, that violations will not occur in the future.
 We are also subject to environmental laws and regulations relating to the storage, use and disposal of chemicals, solid waste and other hazardous materials, as well as air quality regulations.
 Environmental laws and regulations could become more stringent over time, and the costs of compliance with more stringent laws could be substantial.
 Environmental regulations enacted in Israel in September 2000 provide that a company that is found to have discharged water containing contaminates will be liable for quadruple the amount normally charged for its water consumption.
 Over the years, we have undertaken various actions to reduce the use of water in our manufacturing facilities.
-From 2008 through 2010, we invested in improving our effluent wastewater treatment system to lower the amounts of inorganic salts and copper concentration in the discharged water.
+From 2008 through 2011, we invested in improving our effluent wastewater treatment system to lower the amounts of inorganic salts and copper concentration in the discharged water.
 All our actions were coordinated with the Israeli Ministry of Environment and in August 2008, we received a waiver for a period of two years that enables us to increase the amount of minerals disposed of by wastewater, and in July 2010, the waiver was extended until August 2012.
-During 2011, we expect to invest in reducing the amount of metal concentrations in our wastewater to the permitted levels.
-A shortage of water in Israel may reduce the allocation of water available to manufacturing plants, including ours, which could affect the concentrations of pollutants in our wastewater, making it harder to comply with the foregoing regulations, in which event we would be required to invest additional funds to impr
+During 2012, we expect to further invest in reducing the amount of metal concentrations in our wastewater, making it harder to comply with the foregoing regulations, in which event we would be required to invest additional funds to improve our wastewater treatment systems.